 Here’s the map of the running trail at the Contemporary.

-You can start at the boat dock and make the full loop around Fort Wilderness.
+You can start at the boat dock and make the entire loop around Fort Wilderness.
 At the end of my jog, I always like to walk over to the horse stables (the ones on the same end of the resort as the boat dock) and visit the horses.

-One of the things you’ll probably enjoy is that the majority of the trail here is shaded since it goes through a wooded area.
+One of the things you’ll probably enjoy is that most of the trail here is shaded since it goes through a wooded area.
 But make sure you have a form of payment on you in case you were to need to stop in for water at one of the resort’s canteens.

 Moving on to the Animal Kingdom Resorts area, we have one jogging trail to preview.
 Unfortunately, the All-Star Resorts and Animal Kingdom Lodge do not have great jogging trails.

 You could get in a jog at any of these if needed.
 However, when I stay at Animal Kingdom Lodge, I usually take a bus to Hollywood Studios and then start my run on the walkway to Crescent Lake.

 Anyway, Coronado Springs is set up similar to Caribbean Beach.
 I consider this another one of the best jogging trails at Disney World.